dev4press/archivespress/readme.txt

 The plugin doesn't have any global settings or configuration panels.

 == Changelog ==
+= Version: 2.4 / December 13, 2022 =
+* New: tested with the new WordPress 6.1
+* New: built with the updated core libraries

 = Version: 2.3 / August 25, 2022 =
 * New: built with the updated core libraries